 Henrik Frisk (Royal College of Music, Stockholm)

 Erling E. Guldbrandsen (University of Oslo)

-Erkki Huovinen (University of Jyväskylä)
+Erkki Huovinen (Royal College of Music, Stockholm)

 Jeffrey Kallberg (University of Pennsylvania)